-The 700-bike system extends from key train stations on the Peninsula -- San Francisco, Redwood City, Mountain View, Palo Alto, and San Jose.
-It will be run by the Alta Bike Share, same company responsible for New York's new system.
-The system made headlines when complaints poured in about the number of automated bike stalls that wouldn't release bikes or take them back, frustrating commuters and tourists and giving the system the nickname "Glitchy bike."
+The 700-bike system extends from key train stations on the Peninsula — San Francisco, Redwood City, Mountain View, Palo Alto and San Jose.
+It will be run by the Alta Bike Share, the same company responsible for New York's new system.
+That system made headlines when complaints poured in about the number of automated bike stalls that wouldn't release bikes or take them back, frustrating commuters and tourists and giving the system the nickname "Glitchy bike."

 "Alta has assured us that they've done a software patch so that doesn't happen here," said Damian Breen of the Bay Area Air Quality Management District, one of a half-dozen government agencies cooperating on the project.
 He added that Alta had managed to repair all of the faulty stations in New York.

 What may disappoint users is finding empty racks.
 Officials admit there may not be enough bikes to meet demand and are quick to remind people that this is a "pilot" project.
 A second phase is in the works to add another 300 bikes.

 "When you consider what we were funded to do with this grant we received, we were very successful," Breen said of the system, whose planning stretches back to 2009.
 "What we're launching is a pilot.
 This system could be a building block for a larger and Bay Area-wide system.
 The directors from our board and a lot of our leaders in the Bay Area would like to see this system become larger."

 Palo Alto will receive 100 rental bikes, with the majority located at the downtown train station and on the Stanford University campus.